ametel01/Ogame-Cairo/README.md

 ## Roadmap

 1. Account can create a planet and upgrade mines.
 Only mines are available. :heavy_check_mark:
-2. Integration of ERC721: planets will be NFTs.
+2. Integration of ERC721: planets will be NFTs. :heavy_check_mark:
 3. Integration of ERC20: resources will be tokenized.
 4. Development of a primitive frontend.
 5. Add energy production requirements for mines.